pingcap/tidb-operator/docs/local-dind-tutorial.md

 - For Linux users, `kubeadm` may produce warning messages during installation process if you are using kernel 5.x or later versions.
 The cluster may still be working, but it's recommended to use kernel version 3.10+ or 4.x for better compatiability.

-- `root` access or permissions to operate with Docker daemon.
+- `root` access or permissions to operate with the Docker daemon.

 ## Step 1: Deploy a Kubernetes cluster using DinD